Shawn-Houston/StorageCephStuff/README.md

 This install assumes that all nodes are essentially identical, and all storage is both identical and are flash.
 An all HDD install is not recommended.
 We will use ceph_cluster-spec-4-node-all-disks.yaml for this install.
 The file is for an *object only* cluster with 4 nodes.
 4 Nodes is the minimum supported number of nodes for IBM Storage Ceph.

 #### On Admin Node
-The `boostrap` command I will show assumes that the cluster has two networks, a public network, and a cluster network.
+The `bootstrap` command I will show assumes that the cluster has two networks, a public network, and a cluster network.
 If you only have one network just leave out the `--cluster-network` option.
 The IP addresses and ranges I am using are examples that you will need to replace with the IP addresses and ranges for your cluster.
 I am not showing how to build the `registry-auth.json` file.
 You will need to follow the IBM Storage Ceph documentation in order to create the file.

 `# cephadm bootstrap --mon-ip 192.168.100.201 --cluster-network 192.168.140.0/24 --registry-json /root/registry-auth.json --apply-spec /root/ceph_cluster-spec-4-node-all-disks.yaml`